co-vid-communication/co-vid-communication.github.io/device_prep.md

 - In the settings, check the device’s Android version.
 If it’s under 4.4, we cannot use it as it is.
 So stop here and move on to another device.
 - An update may be available for this device but you should only spend time looking for and applying an update if there are no other devices to process.
 - If working through a batch, setting up newer models first is more likely to go smoother; older models may require extra steps or Googling.

 #### Android: To check your version:
 1. From the slide down menu open your settings (gear wheel).
 2. Scroll to the bottom to find 'About Phone/Tablet'
 3. If Android version is 4.4 or greater, it can be used for this project.
 4. If you are able, remove any SIM card and perform a factory reset of the device before donation to clear your information (Usually in settings under Backup & Reset).

-### Device Version Checking
 #### iPhone / iPad: To check your version:
 1. Go to Settings > General > About
 2. In the About page, find the Software Version.
 3. If it is 10.0 or greater, it can be used for this project.
 4. If you are able, remove any SIM card and perform a factory reset of the device before donation to clear your information (Usually in settings under Backup & Reset).

 ### Step 2 - Charge device